CRISES IN THE CAPITALIST SYSTEM

 THE GREAT ECONOMIC DEPRESSION (1929–1933).

-The Great Depression was the deepest and longest-lasting economic downturn in the history of the Western industrialized world.
-It began in the United States and eventually affected almost every part of the globe, including Europe, Africa, and Asia.
+It began in the United States and eventually affected almost every part of the world, including Europe, Africa, and Asia.

 CAUSES OF THE DEPRESSION.